JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 ### Configuration for debugging

-In projects requiring additional debugging configuration, you need to allow Webpack servers to access your sources.
-Add the following code snippet to the Gradle build file:
+By default, browsers lack access to the project sources necessary for debugging.
+You can configure the Webpack DevServer to serve these sources by adding the following code snippet to the Gradle build file:

 ```kotlin
 // Add this line in the dependencies block